Ariana Grande Concert Explosion: First Victim Named, 23-Year-Old Man Arrested

-Neutral Milk Hotel, the beloved indie rock band that has been on hiatus for a decade and a half, is finally getting back together for a brief tour later this year.
+Neutral Milk Hotel, the beloved indie band that has been on hiatus for a decade and a half, is finally getting back together for a brief tour later this year.

-After the disbandment of Neutral Milk Hotel, Mangum became a recluse before finally surfacing for a handful of shows in 2010.
+After the disbandment of Neutral Milk Hotel, Mangum became a storied recluse before finally surfacing for a handful of shows in 2010.
 The frontman later toured as a solo artist in 2011 and 2012, performing Neutral Milk Hotel songs at festivals like All Tomorrow's Parties and Coachella.

 Check out the Neutral Milk Hotel tour dates below: